 - Catheter angiography involves inserting a catheter into a blood vessel in your groin or elbow.
 The doctor guides the wire to the area and uses a contrast dye and X-ray to produce the angiogram.
 The contrast dye makes the blood vessels show up on the X-ray.

-Your doctor may recommend angiography in MA or RI to diagnose or treat the following:
+Your doctor may recommend angiography in Massachusetts or surrounding areas of Rhode Island to diagnose or treat the following:

 - Aneurysms, an enlarged or bulging blood vessel